wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.VI.1

 <p class=fip id=p1>
-1.&emsp;We have already discussed the Last Judgement, but in insufficient detail.
+1. We have already discussed the Last Judgement, but in insufficient detail.
 <sup>2</sup>After the Last Judgement there will be no more.
 <sup>3</sup>Judgement is symbolic because beyond perception there is no judgement.
 <sup>4</sup>When the Bible says “Judge not that ye be not judged”, it means that if you judge the reality of others you will be unable to avoid judging your own.